 Now that we’re in a new year — and because I’ve had some new people join me on my email lists and social media — I’ve decided it’s an excellent time to reintroduce myself to you all!
 I’m delighted that more people are interested in my work with The Erotic Arts Project.

 So, here’s a little about me!
-My name is River Drosera, and I am a white, queer, femme who lives and works on occupied Nisenan territory, now known by its colonial name of Sacramento, CA. I use they/them pronouns, but she/her is okay, too!
+My name is River Drosera, and I am a white, queer, femme who lives and works on Nisenan territory, or Sacramento, CA. I use they/them pronouns, but she/her is okay, too!